Inspector Gadget: Gadget Girl

 In November 1992, DIC announced they would be developing a spin-off titled Gadget Girl, featuring a female protagonist.
 In 1994, Bohbot Entertainment acquired US-syndication rights for airing on their Amazin' Adventures block.
 However, the series would never see the light of day.

 During the development of fellow Gadget spin-off Gadget Boy, it was confirmed by staff that Gadget Girl was one of the many ideas in what would become Gadget Boy.

 GI Gadget

 In 1999, DIC announced they would be co-producing a new Inspector Gadget series to cash-in on the success of the live-action movie tentatively titled GI Gadget, which would be co-produced with French-animation studio Arles Animation.
-GI Gadget have featured the titular character joining an elite army commando unit.
+GI Gadget would have featured the titular character joining an elite army commando unit.
 The series was planned to start with a TV Movie in 2000 and the full series in 2001, but nothing else was mentioned of the series and was silently canceled not long after.
 Arles Animation would later be purchased by BKN International in June of that year.